2025 Pearl 5 Star Prestige: The Complete List of 49 Wineries

 Vosne-Romanée, France

 Domaine de la Romanée-Conti occupies a singular position in Burgundy's Côte de Nuits, producing grand cru wines from Vosne-Romanée's most closely watched parcels.
 The domaine, guided by Aubert de Villaine and Bertrand de Villaine, holds EP Club's Pearl 5 Star Prestige rating for 2025.
-Access is by allocation only, and bottles rarely trade at release price.
+Access is by allocation only, bottles rarely trade at release price.

 Scarecrow